Mexico Digital Nomad Visa Guide (2024)

 Yes, as a US Green Card holder, you can apply for a Temporary residence visa.

-However, be aware that you will lose your rights to a Green Card if you stay outside the US for over a year.
-Therefore, think carefully if getting a work permit for Mexico is worth the risk of potentially losing your US Green Card.
+However, keep in mind that you will lose your rights to a Green Card if you stay outside the US for more than a year.
+Therefore, think carefully whether getting a work permit for Mexico is worth the risk of potentially losing your US Green Card.

 Are you eligible if you are an EU citizen?